bethz/AzureML-FlightPrediction/README.md

 This Learning Challenge uses Flight data to predict when a flight will be late.
 We begin by accessing Azure ML.
 Here is an overview of what we will do:
 1. Access Azure ML
-2. Create Experiment
+2. Create an Experiment
-3. Import Data
-4. Review and Clean Data
+3. Import, Review and Clean Data
-5. Split the data into a training and test set
-6. Create a model
+4. Specify Columns to Use
+5. Split The Data Into A Training And Test Set
-7. Train the model
+6. Train the model
-8. Evaluate our model
-9. Improve the model
+7. Select Algorithm
+8. Score the Model
+9. Evaluate Model
+10. Run Experiment!

 # 1. Access Azure ML